 Despite their conservation status, little is known about the ecology of tarpon, and the ecology of sawfish is even less well studied.
 But, creating effective, sustainable, conservation plans along the Brazilian Amazon coast requires understanding their ecology.
 Unfortunately, the large distances both species traverse, and incredibly low numbers of sawfish, have stymied research efforts.

-Funded through a Fulbright Post-Doctoral grant and two successful crowdfunding campaigns, we are working with Dr. Tommaso Giarrizzo, Dr. Jorge Nunes, and Dr. Patricia Charvet in Brazil, and Dr. Benjamin Walther in the US.
+Funded through a Fulbright Post-Doctoral Award and a successful crowdfunding campaign, we are working with Dr. Tommaso Giarrizzo, Dr. Jorge Nunes, and Dr. Patricia Charvet in Brazil, and Dr. Benjamin Walther in the US.
 We are using chemistry contained in the tarpon scales and sawfish

 teeth to understand their use of low-salinity nursery habitats along the Brazilian Amazon coast and to compare that to behavior in other populations across the Caribbean and US Atlantic coast.
 Our group is the first to show that movement patterns are recorded in the chemistry of sawfish teeth as they grow.
 This could be used, in the future, as a non-lethal way to understand sawfish populations using the large number of dried rostra in academic and private collections worldwide.